fbpx

 PlayStation 5

 Sony’s newest console – the PlayStation 5 – offers a leap in power from its predecessor.
-There are two slightly different options available if the PlayStation 5 is on your kids’ wish list for this year.
+There are three slightly different options available if the PlayStation 5 is on your kids’ wish list for this year.

-• PlayStation 5 (2023 refresh) – This console, released with an updated design in November 2023,An image of the PlayStation 5 2023 models.
-On the left is the standard model, including a disk drive.
-Meanwhile, on the right is a nearly identical looking console, but without a disk drive.
-They are both white curved rectangles with a black stripe down the middle.
-To the right of both consoles is a controller. plays all the new games, as well as PlayStation 4 games, via either disks or digital download.
-Note that the older model may still available in some stores for the same price, but will be phased out in favor of this newer, slimmer design.
+• PlayStation 5 (2023 refresh) – This console, released with an updated design in November 2023, plays all the new games, as well as PlayStation 4 games, via either disks or digital download.
+Note that the older model may still be available in some stores for the same price, but will be phased out in favor of this newer, slimmer design.

 • The PlayStation 5 starts at $499